lgonzalezrouco/pti/docker.md

 Within the container you will do some things in a different way:

     - Don't use 'sudo'.
-    - Need to install some tools such as vim, wget, default-jdk or git.
+    - Need to install some tools such as vim, nano, unzip, wget, default-jdk or git.

 ## Some useful docker commands